muggy8/require-once/README.md

 });
 ```

 In the first line, we detect if require_once has been loaded and if not, require it.
-What happens is if you are in a browser environment requireOnce is probably already loaded via a <script> tag (or is inlined somewhere) and so you just use it but if you are in a node environment the library has not yet been loaded and as a result you load it in via require.
+What happens is if you are in a browser environment requireOnce is probably already loaded via a <script> tag (or is inlined somewhere) and so you can just use it but if you are in a node environment the library has not yet been loaded and as a result you load it in via require.

 When requesting libraries, you can use the requireOnce and pass an array where each element is either a string for a URL or an object with a browser and server property.
 The browser property is of course the url to load the asset in the browser where as the server is the string to be passed into node's "require()" function.